 The normal balance in the retained earnings account is a credit.
 This balance signifies that a business has generated an aggregate profit over its life.
-However, the amount of the retained earnings balance could be relatively low, since dividends are paid out from this account.
-Consequently, the amount of the credit balance does not indicate the relative success of a business.
+However, the amount of the retained earnings balance could be relatively low even for a financially healthy company, since dividends are paid out from this account.
+Consequently, the amount of the credit balance does not necessarily indicate the relative success of a business.

 When the balance in the retained earnings account is negative, this indicates that a business has generated an aggregate loss over its life.
 This is especially common during the startup years of a business, when it may incur sustained losses before the entity has accumulated enough customers and released enough products to ensure itself of a reasonable profit.